webgriffe/SyliusAkeneoPlugin/docs/architecture_and_customization.md

 ## Customize which Akeneo products to import

+### Customize Akeneo products to import from the command

 Each built-in importer described above implements a `getIdentiferModifiedSince()` method.
 This method is used to identify which Akeneo entity identifiers should be imported or reconciled when the corresponding CLI commands run.
 By default, those methods return all the Akeneo identifiers of entities modified since the given date.